Edited by Marcus Coe, MD

 Calcaneal fractures can be quite difficult to treat, and the recovery can be prolonged.
 It is not uncommon and, in fact, may be the norm to have some element of post-traumatic subtalar arthritis as a result of this injury.

 Non-operative management of calcaneal fractures does not mean NO treatment.
 Non-operative management includes a prolonged period of non-weight bearing to allow the fracture to heal.
-This typically needs 10-12 weeks to allow the calcaneal fracture to heal enough to bear weight.
+This typically needs 10-12 weeks to allow the calcaneal fracture to heal enough to bear full weight.
 During that time, the patient is treated with appropriate pain control.
 This includes elevation to limit swelling, ice to decrease the swelling and improve local symptoms, and pain medication.
+Patients may be treated in a splint, cast, or boot based on treating doctor’s preference for the injury along with other factors.

 An important active part of non-operative management is early work to optimize range of motion.
 These exercises are often as simple as drawing out a figure-of-eight with the big toe, as well as using a towel over the toes to bring the foot up towards the shin (dorsiflexing the ankle).